rbisdorff/Digraph3/docSphinx/tutorial.rst

 dot -Grankdir=BT -Tpng bestWorstOrientation.dot -o bestWorstOrientation.png

 .. figure:: bestWorstOrientation.png
+   :name: bestWorstOrientation
    :width: 300 px
    :align: center
    :alt: The random outranking digraph oriented by its initial and terminal prekernels

    The strict outranking digraph oriented by its best and worst choice recommendations

-The grey arrows in Fig. 45, like the one between actions 'a4' and 'a1', represent indeterminate preferential situations.
+The grey arrows in :numref:`bestWorstOrientation`, like the one between actions 'a4' and 'a1', represent indeterminate preferential situations.
 Action 'a1' appears hence to be rather incomparable to all the other, except action 'a7'.
 It may be interesting to compare this result with a Copeland ranking of the underlying performance tableau (see :ref:`Ranking-Tutorial-label`).

 >>> g.showHTMLPerformanceHeatmap(colorLevels=5, ndigits=0,
 ...
 Correlations=True, rankingRule='Copeland')

 .. figure:: outrankingResult.png
+   :name: outrankingResult
    :width: 550 px
    :align: center
    :alt: Copeland ranking of the random outranking digraph instance

    Heatmap with Copeland ranking of the performance tableau

-In the resulting linear ranking (see Fig. 46), action 'a4' is set at first rank, followed by action 'a2'.
+In the resulting linear ranking (see :numref:`outrankingResult`), action 'a4' is set at first rank, followed by action 'a2'.
 This makes sense as 'a4' shows three performances in the first quintile, whereas 'a2' is only partially evaluated and shows only two such excellent performances.
 But 'a4' also shows a very weak performance in the first quintile.
 Both decision actions, hence, don't show eventually a performance profile that would make apparent a clear preference situation in favour of one or the other.
-In this sense, the prekernels based best choice recommendations may appear more faithful with respect to the actually definite strict outranking relation than any 'forced' linear ranking result as shown in Fig. 46 above.
+In this sense, the prekernels based best choice recommendations may appear more faithful with respect to the actually definite strict outranking relation than any 'forced' linear ranking result as shown in :numref:`outrankingResult` above.

 Tractability
 ------------